Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Relative paths ###{#DASH_Relative_paths_and_extensions}
       1. Relative URL paths MUST be used to address each segment.

+   ## CMAF specific requirements ## {#CMAF_requirements}
+When the media source is using CMAF for the Media Objects, it MUST also prepare format specific manifest files (.m3u8 for HLS and .mpd for DASH).
+The format specific manifest files MUST reference the CMAF content such that it can be shared between the two formats (e.g., same path and file names).

 # Illustrative Example of using CMAF and DASH ingest specification # {#Example_ingest}